Skip to main content

 • Wash fruits and vegetables in the sink with cool tap water.

-• Wipe up tabletops.
+• Wipe down tabletops.

 • Snap green beans.